First Kosovar Albanian arrested on war crimes charges

 First Kosovar Albanian arrested on war crimes chargesComments

-The Kosovo Specialist Chambers, based in The Hague, said former Kosovo Liberation Army commander Salih Mustafa was arrested based on a "warrant, transfer order and confirmed indictment issued by a pre-trial judge."
-The court's statement didn't identify the charges on which he was indicted.
+The Kosovo Specialist Chambers, based in The Hague, said former Kosovo Liberation Army commander Salih Mustafa was arrested based on a “warrant, transfer order and confirmed indictment issued by a pre-trial judge”.

+He is the first ethnic Albanian arrested and sent to the court, which is investigating war crimes and crimes against humanity stemming from Kosovo's conflict with Serbia.

+Mustafa is charged with the war crimes of arbitrary detention, cruel treatment, torture of at least six people and the murder of one person at a detention compound in Zllash, Kosovo, in April 1999.
+The victims were accused by KLA fighters of collaborating with Serbs or not supporting the KLA, according to the indictment.

 The Kosovo Liberation Army was made up of ethnic Albanian rebels who wanted Kosovo's independence from Serbia.
-Mustafa oversaw fighters in the Llapi area, 35 kilometers (20 miles) north of the capital, Pristina.
+Mustafa oversaw fighters in the Llapi area, 35 kilometres north of the capital, Pristina.

 He later served as intelligence chief of the Kosovo Security Forces, military troops created in 2009 as a transitional unit before becoming a regular army.